spatialos/gdk-for-unity/docs/content/logging.md

     .WithField("CustomKey", "CustomValue"));
 ```

+For exception messages, please pass in the exception to the `LogEvent` class using the `WithException` method.

+You can additionally add a context object to be passed into the Unity console using the `WithContext` method.

 ### Creating and using your own dispatcher

 To create your own dispatcher, make a new class which implements `ILogDispatcher`: